-‘Buffalo Wild Wings’ Rolls Out Pumpkin Spice Chicken For The Season
+Buffalo Wild Wings Rolls Out Pumpkin Spice Chicken For The Season

 — FOX 5 DC (@fox5dc) October 17, 2018

-The popular gourd product has surely been helped along by the age of social media and how ads, apps, and coupons all come together around a universally recognized occasion – especially one that marks a shift from the long run of Spring and Summer greenery and sun.
+The popular gourd product has surely been helped along by the age of social media and how ads, apps, and coupons all come together around a universally recognized occasion — especially one that marks a shift from the long run of spring and summer greenery and sun.

-Pumpkins have come to signify a natural transition to the thrill of the holidays, and along with the layers and the jackets comes Starbucks and Dunkin Donuts with their pumpkin spice coffee; Trader Joe’s and the pumpkin spice oatmeal, cookies, pastries, and pancake mix on its weekly circulars; and the dozens of pumpkin spice flavored beers that alcohol drinkers can browse Thrillist to get an idea of.
+Pumpkins have come to signify a natural transition to the thrill of the holidays, and along with the layers and the jackets comes Starbucks and Dunkin’ Donuts with their pumpkin spice coffee; Trader Joe’s and the pumpkin spice oatmeal, cookies, pastries, and pancake mix on its weekly circulars; and the dozens of pumpkin-spice-flavored beers that alcohol drinkers can browse on this Thrillist article.

 So far, the general consensus seems to be that Buffalo Wild Wings is bringing the public this year’s most outlandish addition.
 Fox News is one of a number of publications that have been aggregating tweets from critics of the idea.
 But there have also been those who suggest that their peers reserve judgment until they’ve tried their wings with the sauce that the company’s website calls “fall’s favorite flavor.”